-Screen Resolution Settings
+Minimum Screen Resolution Settings

-- Switch to the Windows Desktop (click the app or use the Windows logo key ## + D key combination). - Right-click a blank area of the Windows Desktop and select Screen Resolution.
-Adjust the Resolution to make sure that it is at least 1024 768, although preferably 1366 768 or above (see sidebar).
+- 1. Windows 10 has minimum screen resolution requirements. - Right-click a blank area of the Desktop and select Screen Resolution (or go to the Display control panel). - 3.
+Adjust the Resolution to make sure that it is at least 1024 \ 768, although preferably 1366 \ 768 or above.